This video series concerned with all things medieval takes a look at dietary class differences in the Middle Ages.

 Spices were kept in spice chests that were closely monitored and even kept in the safe room with other riches and valuables.
 The lady of the manor would keep the key to the spice chest on her person at all times and only the highest level chefs were allowed to go anywhere near them.
 Speaking of chefs, Carr also points out that celebrity chefs were common to the medieval era.
 She says it wasn’t uncommon for kings and bishops to feud over a particularly talented cook.

 Modern History TV has a long list of fun videos that educate with little factoids at every turn.
-Click here to visit their page and learn how soap was made in medieval times, what they used in place of plastic wrap, and even how knights would make it though snow in a full suit of armor.
+Click here to visit their page and learn in medieval times, what they , and even in a full suit of armor.